 - Be present in the moment with your husband.
 Let go of the past things that may have hurt you and that you can get over.
 Keeping score only builds up resentment which can lead to contempt.
 Contempt is the leading cause of divorce.

 - Allow your husband to love you.
 I know that may seem obvious, but sometimes strong women get in the way of others loving them.
-Ask for what you need, allow your husband to fulfill it, and show your appreciation for it whether he hits the nail on the head or not.
+Intimacy in marriage happens when you ask for what you need.
+When you ask, allow your husband to fulfill it, and show your appreciation for it whether he hits the nail on the head or not.
 If he doesn’t, give him some grace and communicate your appreciation and then share what you truly desired.
 If he knocked it out of the park, reciprocate with appreciating him in his love language.
 Create a cycle of giving and vulnerability.
 Allow yourself to lean into his love and support for you and keep the cycle going.

 Letting go of some of the messages and tapes that can play in your head about being a strong black woman is hard, but learning to balance and appreciate where you are.
 It is a gift not only to you but to your husband.

-BMWK, are you ready to shed the “strong black woman baggage” for a more intimate marriage?
+BMWK, are you ready to shed the “strong black woman baggage” for more intimacy in marriage?